Marina Carr: Marble

 Marble opened in Dublin in 2009 at The Abbey Theatre.
 The four characters are husband and wife Ben and Catherine and a second couple Anne and Art.
 The play runs for approximately 1 hour 40 minutes.

 Translated into Spanish as Mármol the play opened in Madrid in November 2016 at the Teatro Valle-Inclán, home to the National Drama Centre.
 It was directed by Antonio C. Guijosa and translated into Spanish by Antonio C. Guijosa and Marta I. Moreno.
 The cast included José Luis Alcobendas (Ben), Elena González (Catherine), Susana Hernández (Anne) and Pepe Viyuela (Art).

+Mirandolina

+The Mirandolina project began with the Teatro Stabile del Veneto, which asked Marina Carr to rewrite a classic by Carlo Goldoni.
+Among Goldoni's comedies, Carr chose La locandiera (The Mistress of the Inn) as inspiration for a rewrite that addresses the issue of gender violence and the fear of women who attempt to resist male oppression.

+The play is set in an Italian restaurant in Dublin (the original story was set in Florence, not in Venice, Goldoni's hometown), where Mirandolina works alongside men who desire her and would do anything to subjugate her to their will.
+The young woman's intelligence allows her to stand up to all her suitors.
+Mirandolina mocks them, but unfulfilled male desire soon proves capable of terrible acts, turning into cruel violence.

+Mirandolina is an international co-production of the Teatro Stabile del Veneto – National Theatre, with the Abbey Theatre – National Theatre of Ireland and the Croatian National Theatre Rijeka.
+It premiered on February 5, 2026, in Treviso, Italy, directed by Caitriona McLaughlin.